CloudWithChris/cloudwithchris.com/content/blog/pipelines-as-code.md

 Coincidentally, I'll also be releasing a Cloud Drop tomorrow on the topic as well.

 Firstly, what are pipelines as code?
 Pipelines as code are quite literally as the name implies.
 Rather than creating your build and deployment pipelines through a user interface, you would treat it exactly like your application or infrastructure code, creating and storing the pipeline code within your repository.

 Many providers are now offering this functionality, including [Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema), [Circle CI](https://circleci.com/docs/2.0/sample-config/), [GitHub](https://docs.github.com/en/actions/quickstart), [Gitlab](https://docs.gitlab.com/ee/ci/yaml/), [Jenkins](https://docs.cloudbees.com/docs/admin-resources/latest/pipeline-templates-user-guide/setting-up-a-pipeline-template) and others.

 In this post, we'll be focusing on Azure DevOps' Azure Pipelines implementation.

-## Yes, source control your pipelines!
+## Yes, source control your pipelines

 Absolutely source control your pipelines.
 Why?
 You get the same benefits as when you source control your application code or infrastructure code.
 Not limited to, but including the ability to: